We rely on our knees every single day — often without giving them much thought.

 1. Runner’s Knee

-Runner’s knee is a type of anterior knee pain.
+Runner’s knee, also known as patellofemoral pain syndrome, is a common cause of anterior knee pain.

 Runner’s knee can cause dull pain around the patella, or kneecap, where it connects to the femur.